-Clark Mica currently serves as Vice President of Legislative Affairs at The Fertilizer Institute.
+Clark Mica currently serves as Vice President, Government Affairs at The Fertilizer Institute.
 In this role, he is responsible for directing TFI’s policy advocacy efforts and ensuring the fertilizer industry’s voice is heard on Capitol Hill.

 Prior to joining TFI in 2009, Mica served as a Presidential Appointee in the George W. Bush Administration at the Department of Housing and Urban Development (HUD).
 As Deputy Assistant Secretary for Intergovernmental Relations (Acting), Mica was the Department’s liaison to the White House, federal agencies, Governors, Mayors and public and private industry organizations.